Course DetailsEarly bird offer - save £10

 "I liked the mock exam and working through questions, being taught how the exam is marked therefore good exam techniques.
 Good communication via email before and after the course, with the option of further help if needed.

 "I liked that there was a clear explanation of what the SJT was and a good focus on the techniques needed to do well on such an exam.
-Practice questions were good also!"S K - Foundation SJT Preparation - South Thames Foundation School 2013 Entry (47)
+Practice questions were good also!"S K - Foundation SJT preparation course - South Thames Foundation School 2013 Entry (47)